-As evidenced by the fact, that when I made them to take photos last week the entire batch were demolished in half an hour, lucky they are a pretty healthy snack with no nasties, lol!
+As evidenced by the fact, that when I made them to take photos last week the entire batch of baby biscuits were demolished in half an hour, lucky they are a pretty healthy snack with no nasties, lol!

 Baby cookies without sugars, eggs, and milk

-If your baby or child already has a diagnosed food allergy to wheat then feel free substitute the plain wheat flour for a wheat free alternative.
+If your baby or child already has a diagnosed food allergy to wheat then feel free to substitute the plain wheat flour for a wheat-free alternative.
 Rice flour works well.
 I find the recipe does need some form of flour, be it wheat or a gluten-free alternative to maintain the soft texture younger children need.